MauriceK-thesis/ThesisCode/README.md

 # ThesisCode
 # This is a repository of the different scripts used.
+Above are the scripts used in R, as well as all predictor variables that need to be ingested into the machine learning models

-Below are the links to the online scripts in Google Earth Engine.
+# Below are the links to the online scripts in Google Earth Engine.

 Link to 2021 surface water map: